josephxnassar/Fantasy-Football-Analysis/README.md

 ### 3. [`NDPDepthChart`](./source/depth_chart/ndp.py)
 Retrieves offensive player depth charts from `nfl_data_py`.
-> ⚠️ This data is programmatically accessible and can be run frequently but may not be up-to-date.

 ### 4. [`ESPNDepthChart`](./source/depth_chart/espn.py)
 Scrapes player depth chart information directly from ESPN’s website.
-> ⚠️ More up-to-date, but web scraping is less stable and slower due to rate limiting.

 ---